On construction of k-regular maps to Grassmannians via algebras of socle dimension two

 Finally, consider the inverse systems where every cubic depends essentially on exactly two variables.
-Assuming that the cubics depend on independent variables gives rise to an inverse system with $H(2)=4$.
-Thus, the spaces of partials for cubics must intersect.
-Therefore, we can parameterize the whole locus by choosing a $3$-dimensional subspace of linear forms, choosing two its $2$-dimensional subspaces $V_1$, $V_2$ and choosing $F_i\in \mathbb{P}(\Sym^3V_i)$ for $i=1,2$.
-This gives a parameterization by $\gr(3, n) + 2 + 2 + 3 + 3 = 3n+1$ parameters. \end{proof} \begin{remark} The locus of algebras with Hilbert function $H = (1,n,3,2)$ without restrictions on $\tau$ is \emph{not} negligible: choosing two perfect cubes, an arbitrary quadric and using Proposition~\ref{ref:fibers:prop} gives a locus of dimension $2(n-1)+\binom{n+1}{2} - 2 + n(n+1) -6$.
+Since $H(2) = 3 < 2\cdot 2$, the spaces of first-order partials for cubics must intersect.
+Therefore, we can parameterize the whole locus by choosing a $3$-dimensional subspace of linear forms, choosing two of its $2$-dimensional subspaces $V_1$, $V_2$, and choosing $F_i\in \mathbb{P}(\Sym^3V_i)$ for $i=1,2$.
+This gives a parameterization by $\dim \Gr(3, n) + 2 + 2 + 3 + 3 = 3n+1$ parameters. \end{proof} \begin{remark} The locus of algebras with Hilbert function $H = (1,n,3,2)$ without restrictions on $\tau$ is \emph{not} negligible: choosing two perfect cubes, an arbitrary quadric, and using Proposition~\ref{ref:fibers:prop} gives a locus of dimension $2(n-1)+\binom{n+1}{2} - 2 + n(n+1) -6$.
 Hence, keeping track of $\tau$ is essential. \end{remark}

 \begin{proposition} Let $H=(1,4,4,2)$.
-The locus of algebras of socle dimension $2$ and Hilbert function $H$ is negligible. \end{proposition} \begin{proof} In general terms, the proof is similar to the one of Proposition~\ref{ref:1m32new:prop}.
+The locus $\Hilb_H^{2}(\mathbb{A}^4, 0)$ is negligible. \end{proposition} \begin{proof} In general terms, the proof is similar to the one of Proposition~\ref{ref:1m32new:prop}.
 We only consider the graded algebras and our aim is to show that their locus has dimension at most $10\cdot 3 - 6\cdot 2 = 18$.